Picardy the magpie to the rescue!

 All that could be digested down to: you know your birds.
 Consciously or unconsciously, you made this old ornithologist very happy.
 And you may get a commission out of it, if and when you ever need one.

-What an intriguing character!
-You really portrayed it well, especially with only flats.
-Marvelous movement and work with the magpie.
-I like the use and motion of the foot bringing down the goggles--quite creative and practical.
 The motion lines are a good touch as well--gives it a nice, illustrated feel. -- and yey for simple yet effective background imagery!